Shahd-WebDev/SweetsFactorySystem/README.md

 A system to manage inventory and order processing for a sweets factory.

 - **Technologies**: HTML, CSS, JavaScript (Frontend and Backend), Database Design
-- **My Role**: Actively contributed to frontend development (HTML, CSS, JavaScript), backend development (JavaScript), UI/UX design, and database design as part of the team
+- **My Role**: Actively contributed to frontend development (HTML, CSS, JavaScript), and database design as part of the team
 - **Features**: System analysis with Context, Level-0, and Level-1 DFDs

  Project Files